Daniël Goulooze

 Such was the level of communication that Goulooze conducted with Soviet intelligence, that he maintained four separate and active wireless telegraphy sets and one in reserve.
 His signals were eventually detected by the German Funkabwehr and he was arrested along with many members of the DIS.
 Goulooze was sent to Sachsenhausen concentration camp but managed to survive the war.
-In 1948 he was expelled from the CPN after a smear campaign about his role in the war that last more than a decade.
+In 1948, he was expelled from the CPN after a smear campaign about his role in the war that lasted more than a decade.
 He then worked for the "De Republiek der Letteren" (The Republic of Arts), a left-wing publishing house.
-In 1951 he had a heart attack and died in 1965.
-Goulooze used the Daan alias disguise his identity.
+In 1951 he had a heart attack.
+He died in 1965.